 - If they are interested, the candidate clicks to release information to the recruiter and to be considered for the job.

-Candidates navigate to the website and register anonymously.
-You don't have to provide contact information until you accept a job invitation.
+Before you build a profile, you must register with AllianceQ and you may do so anonymously; your name and contact info won't be given out until you accept a job invitation.
 In addition, you can block your current employer from seeing your profile.

 Keep in mind that job seekers aren't applying for specific jobs.
-However, when you are contacted, it will be for legitimate current job openings that you’ll likely have an interest in and are qualified for, plus the contact will be from an actual company hiring manager.
+However, when you are contacted, it will be for legitimate job openings that you’ll likely have an interest in and are qualified for.
+Plus the contact will be from an actual recruiter.